Dlib-NeurIPS/Deep-Learning-Information-Theory/README.md

 ## Simulations on the bechmark dataset
 ### test_MLP_Gibbs_IT.py
-It can generate the Figure 3, Figure 4 (Right), and Figure 5 in the paper.
+It generates the Figure 3, Figure 4, and Figure 5 in the paper.

+Please change the value of the parameter 'n_filters' and 'n_neurons' to generate a DNN with different nuerons in the first hidden layer and the second hidden layer.

+Please change the value of the parameter 'save_model_index' to visualize the learned weights in different epochs.

 ## Comparison to non-parametric models